 One of the things about growing older is that a lot of time families move away from each other.
 There are new jobs, new schools, new cities.
 Things that take people to different parts of the state, country or even world.
 But I find that one thing that can bring us all back together is food.
 Recipes that remind us of our families.
 Recipes that remind us of home.
 This recipe for Slow Cooker Pork Adobo is just that.

 We don’t get to see my side of the family very often.
-We don’t live near each other so it’s often only a once a year kind of thing, but when we get together we have a blast.
+I get to see my sister more frequently because she lives closer but my mom, step dad, dad, grandpa, uncles and cousins live out of state.
+And when I say not very often, we’re talking once or twice year kind of thing, but when we get together we have a blast.
 My family is funny.
 My family laughs a lot.
 And my family, not surprisingly, loves food.

 This recipe for Slow Cooker Pork Adobo is one of our family favorites.
 One that we like to make when we get together.
 One that I like to make when we can’t get together.
 It is really easy to make, just toss it all in the slow cooker and smell the amazing aroma all day long.